pghvlaans/sbotools/man/sbofind.1.md

 1: a usage error occured (e.g., incorrect options were passed to **sbofind** ).\
 2: a script or module error occurred.\
-6: **sbofind** was unable to obtain a required file handle.\
+6: a required handle could not be obtained.\
-13: circular dependencies detected.
+13: circular dependencies detected.\
+16: reading keyboard input failed.

 ## BUGS